ejp-rd-vp/cde-in-box/README.md

 **Step 7:**  Running cde in box docker-compose

-Once you have done above configurations you can run `cde-in-box` setup by running docker-compose file using the above docker-compose.yml
+Once you have done above configurations you can run `cde-in-box` setup by running docker-compose using the above docker-compose.yml, **IN THE FOLDER THAT CONTAINS THE ./data/triples and ./config and subfolders**

 ```sh
 docker-compose up -d